 Vermont's complex school funding system relies on a statewide property tax designed to equalize the ability of individual cities and towns to raise money for schools.
 Local school districts then can raise some money above and beyond what the state does.

-Vermont's statewide tax system, created in the late 1990s, has come under fire from ski resort towns and other communities that historically had
+Vermont's statewide tax system, created in the late 1990s, has come under fire from ski resort towns and other communities that historically had enjoyed low tax rates and well-funded schools thanks to lots of taxable property.
+Wednesday was no exception.

 Rep. Heidi Scheuermann, a Republican from the resort town of Stowe, complained bitterly during the House debate that Vermont's school funding system was broken.